HanneWillems/PredSim-workshop-ESMAC-2026/S2 CP/README.md

 ```

 **Example:**
-Select the scaling factor at which the CE angle intersects the **−15 Nm torque** applied by the experimenter.
+Select the scaling factor at which the CE angle intersects the **−15 Nm torque** applied by the experimenter, red line in figure.
 A scaling factor of 60% is entered as `0.6` in the code.

 ![Example of hamstring scaling](https://github.com/user-attachments/assets/26d71a1e-9c93-4be5-a91f-97c1b950baa6)